-Tour Departs: This itinerary is designed for either a Glasgow or Edinburgh pick up.
+Tour Departs: This itinerary is customized for a Glasgow or Edinburgh pick up and drop off.

 Tour Includes: Loch Lomond, Inveraray, Oban, Fort William, Isle of Skye, Loch Ness and Stirling Castle.